-How we identify needs, assess and review progress How we adapt teaching to help access to the curriculum How we can provide support and intervention for those with identified needs Information from Year 6 meetings with primary schools Concerns expressed by parents Concerns expressed by staff Students identified by School Counsellor Students identified by Pastoral Team Through EHAF/CAF process Through contact with CAMHS Through contact with Safeguarding Through contact by Early Help Team School nurse How we assess Through School Nurse Through Pastoral Team Through Pastoral Team Through EHAF/CAF process How we review progress Updated reports from CAMHS and outside agencies TAC Meetings/EHAF Review meetings Inform staff of any issues that may impact on the learning of the student 'Time Out' cards Temporarily reduce timetables Use of Inclusion Base Break and lunchtime support Learning Mentors Sensitive seating arrangements Use of Learning Support Dept. or Pastoral Support Base during break and lunchtimes for emotional/social support Self-esteem, anger management and social skills groups are organised and are delivered to improve skills Pastoral Team support School Counsellor Social Stories School nurse Support is offered to families and students are signposted to appropriate outside agencies if required e.g. CAMHs Pupil voice mechanisms are in place and encourage greater student participation The school uses support systems to try and ensure all students are happy and that peer relationships are maintained and no pupil feels isolated
+How we identify needs, assess and review progress How we adapt teaching to help access to the curriculum How we can provide support and intervention for those with identified needs Information from Year 6 meetings with primary schools Concerns expressed by parents Concerns expressed by staff Students identified by School Counsellor Students identified by Pastoral Team Through contact with BeeU Through contact with Safeguarding Through contact by Early Help Team School nurse How we assess Through School Nurse Through School Counsellor Through Pastoral Team Through Early Help process How we review progress Updated reports from BeeU and outside agencies Review meetings Inform staff of any issues that may impact on the learning of the student 'Time Out' cards Temporarily reduce timetables Use of Inclusion Base Break and lunchtime support Learning Mentors Sensitive seating arrangements Use of Learning Support Dept. or Pastoral Support Base during break and lunchtimes for emotional/social support Self-esteem, anger management and social skills groups are organised and are delivered to improve skills Pastoral Team support School Counsellor Social Stories School nurse Support is offered to families and students are signposted to appropriate outside agencies if required e.g. BeeU Pupil voice mechanisms are in place and encourage greater student participation The school uses support systems to try and ensure all students are happy and that peer relationships are maintained and no pupil feels isolated